 I was recently sitting in Terminal 2 at Charles de Gaulle airport in Paris, reading The Terminal Man, the tale about Merhan Karimi Nasseri who has been living in Terminal 1 of CDG for 16 years.
 That’s right.
 Terminal 1, the horrible concrete saucer.

 The tale of the Terminal man is a rather sad story.
-I feel bad for anyone who happens to arrive at CDG airport, and to actually live here is unbeareable.
-I’ve been to this airport a dozen times, one of the worst in Europe.
+I feel bad for anyone who happens to arrive at CDG airport.
+I’ve been to that airport a dozen times, one of the worst in Europe.
 Even though there are different terminals, the Terminal 1 feels like a dirty gray bunker with very limited food options available.

 Update: Nasseri left the airport in 2006.